AdamDorn/Neural-Network-Data-Science-Salary-Model/README.md

 ---

 ### **Conclusion**
 Model V1 outperformed the deeper and regularized variations by demonstrating strong classification performance, good generalization, and reliable training convergence.
-Models V2 and
+Models V2 and V3 failed to improve and performed close to random guessing.

 ---